Mishanull/PrisonSystemPresentation/README.md

     The system is a three-tier architecture that consists of presentation, application, and data access layers.
 The presentation layer is developed in  C# and uses the Blazor framework to create an interactive UI to handle all the interaction with the user.

    The application layer written in Java acts as a server and contains most of the business logic.
 Communication between the two is carried out using the Advanced Message Queuing Protocol (AMQP) supported by a RabbitMQ message broker.
 Messages are sent to dedicated queues to which the server listens and then sends replies with requested data.

-  The data access layer is also developed in the C# language and is connected to an SQLite database using Entity Framework Core (EFC), where all the system data is stored.
+  The data access layer is also developed in  C#  and is connected to an SQLite database using Entity Framework Core (EFC), where all the system data is stored.
 Communication between it and the application tier is facilitated using HTTP (REST) protocol.
 Data access has exposed web API endpoints in form of URLs to which the application layer can make HTTP requests (POST, GET, PUT, PATCH, DELETE) in order to manipulate the data and perform CRUD operations.

   This project is a system representing a prison facility.
 It contains multiple types of users with different permissions and access - warden, guard and a visitor.
 Warden is the administrator who adds and manages accounts and work shift schedules of the guards,